 These skills will lead to a greater ability to engage the people in your life and get more out of your relationships, both socially and professionally.

-Why choose Brock for English Language & Literature A Level?
+English Language & Literature A Level?

 At Brock our passionate and highly-qualified teachers will help you develop your speaking, listening and writing skills in order to fulfil your potential.

 Through discussion, research, study, and reading a wide variety of texts, you will develop a keen understanding of the way writers convey meaning.

 Importantly, you will craft creative responses to literature in order to evidence your progress as a writer and thinker.

 Not everyone learns in the same way, so we deliver lessons using a range of methods.
 These comprise: traditional lecture-style learning, discussions, group work and research tasks.